microsoft/wslg/README.md

 ## Enabling Shared Memory Remoting Optimization

 To improve the current performance of WSLg it is strongly recommended to follow these steps to enable shared memory on your WSLg installation.

+Although WSLg will not currently leverage vGPU for accelerated graphics rendering, it leverages vGPU for shared memory based graphics remoting between the Linux guest and Windows host while the Hyper-V team is working on a more official, works everywhere, no dependencies on vGPU, equivalent solution.
+Once this official support is available, remoting based on shared memory will be enabled ubiquitously on all systems, irrespective of the availability of vGPU.
+Enabling shared memory is especially important if you are running on a High DPI Laptop such as a Surface Book or Surface Pro as otherwise performance will not be acceptable for a good experience.
+Note that vGPU is only supported on recent GPU from each of our partners.
+If your GPU is too old, shared memory optimization will unfortunately not be available to you at this time.

 ### Install a vGPU WSL enabled driver